 Activity C.2 - Expanded partnerships.
 Build and strengthen partnerships with other entities in support of member conservation district goals and priorities, including Tribal relations.
-Work with state and federal agencies, and non-governmental organizations.
+Work with state and federal agencies and non-governmental organizations.

-• Measure C.2.a - Schedule engagement with other entities to increase partnership opportunities.
+• Measure C.2.a - Schedule engagement with other entities to increase partnership opportunities, including those listed in the table below: